YueYANG1996/R2D2-Flag-Capture-Game/README.md

 	'''
 	pass
 ```
-You could expect the following outputs:
+You should expect the following outputs:

 ```python
 >>> V = [(0, 0), (0, 1), (0, 2), (0, 3), (1, 0), (1, 1), (1, 2), (1, 3), (2, 0), (2, 1), (2, 2), (2, 3), (3, 0), (3, 1), (3, 2), (3, 3)]